onichandame/myserver/README.md

 At the beginning of the workday, the user is prompted to select the scene of the day.

 ![begin](public/begin.png)

+If either **in office** or **on business trip** is selected, the main UI shows up.
+In the meantime the user is prompted to select a task to begin with.
 The main UI is designed as follows:

 ![ui](public/architecture.png)